 Many countries have their own definitions of medical devices, including everything from simple bandages to complex pacemakers.
 In today’s globalized society, importing and exporting these devices is commonplace around the world.
 Of course, there are rules and regulations to meet.
-However, medical device translation isn’t just about fulfilling export requirements; it’s about saving lives.
+However, medical device translation service isn’t just about fulfilling export requirements; it’s about saving lives.

 Why do we need medical device translation?